kyma-project/kyma/docs/security/03-08-permission-controller.md

 The Permission Controller is a Kubernetes controller which listens for new Namespaces and creates RoleBindings for the users of specified groups to the **kyma-admin** role within these Namespaces.
 The Controller uses a blacklist mechanism, which defines the Namespaces in which the users of the defined groups are not assigned the **kyma-admin** role.

-When the Controller is deployed in a cluster, it checks all existing Namespaces and groups and assigns the roles accordingly.
+When the Controller is deployed in a cluster, it checks all existing Namespaces and assigns the roles accordingly.

 To support the functionality of the controller, the users of the selected groups have a ClusterRoleBinding to the **kyma-namespace-admin-essentials** role, which allows them to view cluster resources through the Console UI, list cluster resources, and create Namespaces.